Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-Boiling hot water surges up from deep within the earth.
-It is then cooled down, and sometimes by naturally blending with a source of cool water in a pool or a river.
-This happens at Landmannalaugar and is absolutely perfect for relaxing.
+Boiling water surges up from deep within the earth.
+It is then cooled down, sometimes by naturally blending with a source of cool water in a pool or a river.
+This happens at Landmannalaugar and is perfect for relaxation.

-The pool is located right under a wall of the lava field Eldhraun adding even more magic to the bathing experience and the views of the colorful mountain peaks really give this place an idyllic otherworldly feel.
-Changing facilities and showers (fee to be paid) are functional but basic and situated about 50 m from the pool.
+The pool is located right under a wall of the lava field Eldhraun, adding even more magic to the bathing experience.
+The views of the colorful mountain peaks give this place an idyllic, otherworldly feel.
+Changing facilities and showers (fee to be paid) are functional but bare and situated about 164 feet (50 meters) from the pool.

 Price: Free